10x10 Photobooks: How We See: Photobooks by Women (2018)

-How We See: Photobooks by Women was a hands-on touring reading room, publication and series of public events featuring a global range of one hundred 21st-century photobooks by women photographers.
+How We See: Photobooks by Women was a hands-on touring reading room, publication and series of public events featuring a range of one hundred 21st-century photobooks by women photographers.
 "In this new photobook anthology and touring exhibition, women take center stage in a tradition that has historically ignored their importance."

 The touring reading room was developed after 10x10 collaborators investigated the history of women's contributions to photobooks and their own publishing practices.
 For example, historical records establish Anna Atkins's Photographs of British Algae: Cyanotype Impressions (1843–1853) as the first photobook.
 However, when analyzing recent publishing and award patterns, "Lederman and her colleagues, co-founder Olga Yatskevich and director Michael Lang, found that between 2013 and 2017, 40% of the shortlisted photobooks for first book and dummy awards were by women.
 But when they looked at the shortlists for best book, author, or annual photobook of the year prizes, they found that it dropped to 23%.
 What’s more, during the same period of time, photobooks by women made up only 10.5% of the entries in the six major "book-on-books" anthologies, and in the online inventory of major photobook sellers, only 16% of the available titles were by women."

 The accompanying catalog was published in mid-November 2018 with a second printing in February 2019.
 The publication includes the one hundred photobooks in the reading room, and is supplemented with an additional 100 historical books by women photographers, an annotated history and essays by photographer Ishiuchi Miyako; Magnum Foundation Executive Director, Kristen Lubben and Valentina Abenavoli of Akina Books.
 How We See : Photobooks by Women received the 2018 AIGA 50 books | 50 Covers Award. and was shortlisted for the Arles Rencontres del la Photographie 2019 Historical Books award.